granawkins/everypoll/ROADMAP.md

 - Define all tables (Users, Polls, Answers, Votes) in the initialization script
 - Implement a migrations system for future schema changes
 - Create a testing database setup that reinitializes for tests
-- Ensure CI compatibility using in-memory databases for testing in CI environments

 **Tests:**